adamnovak/sequence-graphs/README.md

 ####Satisfying the Scala->C++ Dependency

-In order for the scala code to work, you need to install the `libFMD` wrapper JAR file into your local Maven repository, where Scala can find it:
+In order for the Scala code to work, you need to install the `libFMD` wrapper JAR file into your local Maven repository, where Scala can find it:

 ```